michaelminicola/obsidian-pattern-matching/Effect of PM on Cognition.md

 ## Cognitive Benefits
 ### Chunking and Memory
-When we see patterns we can group information together building the mental schemas described in [[Development of PM]].
-This is called chunking.
-For example chess masters see common board setups instead of individual pieces which helps them remember more.
+When we recognize patterns we can group related information to create mental frameworks described in [[Development of PM]].
+This is known as chunking.
+Chess masters use chunking by recognizing familiar board positions instead of analyzing each piece individually.
+This allows them to hold more information in memory.

-### Faster Thinking and Decision-Making
+### Decision Making
-Once a pattern is familiar we can act quickly without thinking deeply.
-We use learned patterns to solve problems or respond to situations faster, especially when we deliberately practice the strategies in [[Enhancing PM]].
+Once we know a pattern well we can react almost automatically without any actual analysis.
+We use these learned patterns to solve problems and more efficiently handle situations especially through practice methods in [[Enhancing PM]].
 ### Learning and Generalization
-We learn new things by noticing patterns in language, behaviour and events.
-Once we know a pattern, we can use it in different situations, transferring skills across the categories outlined in [[Types of PM]].
+We learn through pattern matching.
+Once we have identified and understood a pattern we can apply it across a ton of different contexts and transfer skills between the categories talked about in [[Types of PM]].
 ## Common Mistakes
 ### Seeing False Patterns
-Sometimes we find patterns where there are none.
-This is called apophenia.
-For example we might see shapes in clouds or believe in lucky numbers, a risk that also appears when we misread signals discussed in [[Data in PM]].
+Sometimes we see patterns when they aren't actually there and this is called apophenia.
+Some examples of this are when you see faces in clouds or how believing that certain numbers are lucky.
 ### Overgeneralization and Bias
-We might use a pattern to judge people or situations unfairly.
-Stereotypes form when we apply a pattern to everyone in a group even if it doesn't fit which links to the social dynamics explored in [[PM and Stereotypes]] and [[PM in Human Relationships]].
+Pattern matching allows us to speed up our thinking and can make thinking more "efficient".
+We shouldn't rely on patterns for everything though as it is can have some downsides but it is extremely valuable for learning and predicting.
 ## Summary
-Pattern matching makes our thinking faster and more efficient but we must be careful not to trust patterns blindly.
-It’s a powerful mental tool that helps us learn, predict and act.
-For a broader we can connect this with the systems perspective in [[Pattern Matching Overview]] and the neurological similarities in [[AI and The Human Brain]].
+Pattern matching allows us to think faster and more efficiently but we have to be careful not to trust patterns blindly.
+It’s a great mental tool that can help us learn, understand and act on them.
+## References
+1. Mattson, Mark P. “Superior Pattern Processing Is the Essence of the Evolved Human Brain.”
+Frontiers, Aug.
+2014. https://doi.org/10.3389/fnins.2014.00265

+2. Kurzweil, Ray. _How to Create a Mind: The Secret of Human Thought Revealed_.
+Viking Press, 2012.